mark-watson/Java-AI-Book/manuscript/opennlp.md

 Location names found: [Oregon, Cupertino, Seattle, California, Washington]
 ~~~~~~~~

-Note that the pre-trained model does not recognize when city and state names are associated.
+Note that the pre-trained model does not provide information when city and state names are associated with each other in the original sentence.
+The maximum entropy models used in OpenNLP do use information on the context or a word in a sentence, for example, the preceeding and following word.
+This combination of available contextual information makes maximum entropy models more accurate than the "bag of words" technique we used in the last chapter.

 ## Training a New Categorization Model for OpenNLP